scossu/lakesuperior/docs/performance.rst

 -  100 triples have an object that is a 64-character random Unicode string (50 unique predicates; 100 unique objects).

+The benchmark script is also capable of generating random binaries and a mix of binary and RDF resources; a large-scale benchmark, however, was impractical at the moment due to storage constraints.

 LDP Data Retrieval
 ~~~~~~~~~~~~~~~~~~